mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 TinyPilot is by design not a high-urgency business.
 We don't have any critical servers that need to stay online, we don't offer 24/7 support.
 I designed as much as possible around the idea that responses would take up to three business days, even though we aim for fewer.

 Sometimes, something comes up with an order and it's delayed a day.
 98% of the time, customers who chose ground or two-day shipping don't say anything.
-The Monday after Black Friday, UPS had a strange issue where they
+The Monday after Black Friday, UPS had a strange issue where they weren't updating tracking information for any of the orders they picked up.
+The warehouse swore that UPS picked everything up, but UPS had no tracking updates.

+It affected five customers, and within 24 hours, two of the five had emailed us to complain.
+And I get it.
+When I order something with one-day shipping, I'm eager to get it.

+We advertise a handling time of up to three business days, but customers don't really pay attention to that.
+They're used to the Amazon flow where the package is on their doorstep a few seconds after they hit "Purchase."

 ## The return of discretionary time